Divyanshu422/WEB_TECH/1. NamasteReact/Lecture 7/ReadmeFile/ProjectDetail.md

 6. Create the root element in the html file: `<div id="root"></div>`

 7. import the react and react-dom libraries into the app.js file

+# lecture 7:
+1. install the dependency for routing `npm i react-router-dom`